-At the end of the Two-Week and Weekend Workshops, the final films are celebrated in a screening open to cast, crew, friends, and family.
+At the end of the Two-Week and Weekend Filmmaking Camps, the final films are celebrated in a screening open to cast, crew, friends, and family.

-Designed expressly for graduates of the Academy’s Tween Filmmaking program, this intermediate course offers students the opportunity to take the next creative and technical step in filmmaking.
+Designed expressly for graduates of the Academy’s Kids Filmmaking Camp, this intermediate course offers students the opportunity to take the next creative and technical step in filmmaking.